-LDDI has developed a FoE Course Starter (template) for Canvas, UBC centrally-supported Learning Management System.
+LDDI has developed a FoE Course Starter (template) for Canvas, UBC’s centrally-supported Learning Management System.
 Part of this template is a Syllabus page which is based on CTLT’s example.
-As per UBC-V Senate Policy V-130, course instructors are required to provide course syllabus to their students.
-In addition to the other mandatory areas, the University strongly recommends including a statement about the AI usage, linked to the section on academic integrity.
+As per UBC-V Senate Policy V-130, course instructors are required to provide a course syllabus to their students.
+In addition to the other mandatory areas, the University strongly recommends including a statement about AI usage, linked to the section on academic integrity.
 If your course shell does not have a Course Starter, please contact LDDI.

 Examples